bertofurth/Seagate-Central-Modern-Slot-In-Kernel/README_USB_DEVICE_MODULES.md

 some guidance, then it may be a matter of searching the Linux source code for the mentioned symbols and module names to get a clue as to what components might be missing.

+Finally remember that it's ok to enable more modules than are needed.
+They can simply be deleted later!

+## Note about other types of USB cameras
+Although the example in this document focused on finding the right modules for the rare "pwc" type of USB camera, most other types of USB cameras can be installed in the same way by just replacing the "pwc" / "USB Philips Cameras" menu selection with whatever the correct option under the "Media USB Adapters" menu is.

+For example, one of the most common USB camera types is the "USB Video Class (UVC)" style which uses the "uvcvideo" module.
+Simply select the following configuration option instead

+#### uvcvideo : USB Video Class driver
+CONFIG_USB_VIDEO_CLASS
+Device Drivers -> Multimedia support -> Media drivers -> Media USB Adapters -> USB Video Class (UVC)